Ólavsøka: Boat race, 28 July

 Boat race at Ólavsøka 2010, 6-oar boats (6-mannafør) with women.

 The Ólavsøka Boat Race is always held on the eve of ólavsøka on 28 July.
 Before the Ólavsøka festival there have been several other village festivals around the islands, called stevnur, where the Faroese boat race has been going on, starting at the Norðoyastevna in Klaksvík, which is either in the beginning of June or in the end of May.
 In the end of June there is an island festival in Suðuroy which is called Jóansøka.
 This festival is celebrated every second year it; is held in Tvøroyri (odd years) and every second years in Vágur (even years).
 The rowing competition on Jóansøka is always held on a Saturday.
 The Faroese boat race is in several parts, divided into groups of children, boys, girls, men and women.
 The boat races are also grouped by the size of the boats.
-All the boats are wooden rowing boats, the rowing people are sitting together two and two, and one person is steering the boat in the back of the boat.
+All the boats are wooden rowing boats, the rowers are sitting together two and two, and one person is steering the boat in the back of the boat.
 In Faroese the boats are called 5-mannafør, 6-mannafør, 8-mannafør and 10-mannafør.
 The boats who win the ólavsøka Boat Race win a trophy and the boats who become Faroese Champions also win another trophy.
 Sometimes the same boat is the winner of both trophies.
-The rowing people who win also get medals.
+The rowers who win also get medals.
 The distance which the boats are rowing is 1,000 meters at the ólavsøka Boat Race, except for the children who row a shorter distance.
 In some places the larger boats row longer distances.
 The 8-mannafør row 1,500 meters and the 10-mannafør row 2,000 meters.
 But this is not possible in Tórshavn.